• Skip to primary navigation

 What’s the best cut of meat to use?

-Pork shoulder is my choice of meat for this pork and cabbage hotpot because it really benefits from a long and slow cooking time.
+Pork shoulder is my choice of meat for this pork and cabbage hotpot because it benefits from a long and slow cooking time.
 It contains a lot of connective tissue which needs time to break down and melt away.
-Cooked in this way, pork shoulder can literally be pulled apart with a fork.
+Cooked in this way, pork shoulder can be pulled apart with a fork.

 If you don’t have pork shoulder, you can use pork butt instead.